limoka/CommonAPI/CommonAPI/Systems/PlanetExtensionSystem/README.md

 PlanetExtension is a module that makes implementing planet based logic easier.
 An example would be Component Extension module, Power System, or Cargo Traffic.
 Such a system always has one instance per planet, with or without update methods.

 ## Usage
+Make sure to add `[CommonAPISubmoduleDependency(nameof(PlanetExtensionSystem))]` to your plugin attributes.
+This will load the submodule.

 First create a new class with this template
 ```cs